 |Title:||Head Field Hockey Coach|

-Jennifer Foster begins her seventh season as head field hockey coach, head women's lacrosse coach, and assistant compliance coordinator at Salve Regina University.
+Jennifer Foster begins her eighth season as head field hockey coach, head women's lacrosse coach, and assistant compliance coordinator at Salve Regina University.

 The Seahawks had a rebuilding year in 2011 with underclassmen comprising 16 of their 25 roster members.
 Despite having such a young squad, the Salve Regina field hockey team managed to earn its fourth consecutive National Field Hockey Coaches Association (NFHCA) Academic Team Award.

 In 2009, Foster guided the Seahawks field hockey team to its highest win total in three years (eight) and their second-consecutive CCC playoff berth.
 The Seahawks earned the No. 5 seed after posting a 3-5 mark in conference play and were eliminated from playoff competition by virtue of a 2-0 loss to No. 4 seed New England College.
 In 2008, Foster coached the program to a 7-13 mark and a first-round upset of No. 3 Nichols in the first round of CCC playoffs.

 Foster was selected to attend the NCAA Women Coaches Academy in 2008, where she had the opportunity to interact with other women collegiate coaches and administrators at the Division I, II and III level while developing advanced perspective and skills in the fundamentals of coaching.
 In May of 2010, she completed the Dimension 2 training for the NCAA Women Coaches Academy.